 If you’re like us, the last thing you want to do is to start spraying all types of chemicals and concoctions onto the very food you are trying to grow in order to eat healthier.
 The good news is you don’t have to.
 In many cases – with proper crop rotation and watering techniques – you can keep pest problems to a minimum without ever spraying a single drop of anything on them other than water.
 (See Our 4 Part Series On Garden Set-up And Maintenance) But as we all know too well – sometimes that just isn’t enough…and when your plants begin to show significant damage from marauding pests – there are ways to control them safely with natural ingredient remedies.

-Don’t Jump The Gun – Before You Do Anything – Make Sure You Actually Need To Spray… How to Grow Sprouts.
+Our favorite two of choice are Hot Pepper Spray and Garlic Oil Spray.
+Don’t Jump The Gun – Before You Do Anything – Make Sure You Actually Need To Spray… When You Need To Spray… How to Grow Sprouts.
 Vegetables to grow in winter.
 With the help of a bit of cover, and carefully selected varieties of seeds, it is possible to grow vegetables and herbs all year round in the United Kingdom, and presumably therefore in other temperate countries that have frosty winters.In my corner of Scotland, away from the sea and up in the hills, there is only one month of the year that can be guaranteed to be frost free and that is July.